 In light of that insight, perhaps the more critical question to be asked is this: Does the world of corporate sustainability/social responsibility share common rules and frames that make it ripe for disruption?
 If the answer is yes, who will the disruptors of CSR be, and what will the disruptions look like?

 Frames and assumptions reflect a particular viewpoint so let me say upfront that I am a champion of social innovation and view social enterprise as a key source for both solutions and sustainable disruptions.
-After four years of seeking both globally and financial-riskcross sector for the most innovative social enterprises with sustainable and scalable solutions, I am partial to frames and disruptions that move resources to these opportunities.
+After four years of seeking both globally and cross sector candidates for the most innovative social enterprises with sustainable and scalable solutions, I am partial to frames and disruptions that move resources to these opportunities.
 That said, here are two frameworks that appear ripe for disruption.

 Framework One: Risk Taking in Sustainability